About Front Range Woodturners

 Oct – Cindy Drozda – Banksia Pod Ornament (IRD)

-Nov – Heather Marusiak (AAW’s Professional Outreach Program (POP) 2024 POP Showcase Artist) – Texture and Color
+Nov – (Heather has to reschedule) Heather Marusiak (AAW’s Professional Outreach Program (POP) 2024 POP Showcase Artist) – Texture and Color

 Dec – Holiday Party